Planning a Culminating Project

 The majority of graduate programs require students to complete a thesis, starred paper, creative work or professional portfolio.
 Planning for a culminating project must begin well in advance of graduation.
 Each is a process that will take a minimum of two semesters.
 Before the completion of 16 graduate credits, students are normally required to complete a program approval process with a program adviser.
 The adviser selects with the student which culminating project to complete at that time.

 The most important consideration when beginning a thesis, starred paper, creative work or portfolio is the selection of at least three graduate faculty members to serve as committee members.
-The student's adviser will often be one of the committee members.
-Each graduate student, with his/her adviser's approval, should ask two other graduate faculty, based on each member's potential value in the area of research undertaken, to serve.
+Your program adviser may serve as a committee member of may advise you as you identify three graduate faculty members with expertise or interest in your research area.
+Each graduate student, with his/her adviser's approval, should ask two or three graduate faculty, based on each member's potential value in the area of research undertaken, to serve.
 The student's selected committee must be comprised of:

 - The program adviser or committee chair